filecoin-project/sentinel/docs/content/en/software/lily/faq.md

 ### Do I need Lotus to run Lily?

-No. Lily does not need a separate Lotus node running since Lily itself is an abstraction over a Lotus node.
+No. Lily does not need a separate Lotus node running since Lily itself is an abstraction over Lotus.

 ### Do I need to use TimescaleDB with Lily?